TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 ![Tensorflow Object Detection API Tutorial Output](doc/tutorial_output.png)

+### Run the Tensorflow Object Detection API with Docker

+Installing the Tensorflow Object Detection API can be hard because there are lots of errors that can occur depending on your operating system.
+Docker makes it easy to setup the Tensorflow Object Detection API because you only need to download the files inside the [docker folder](docker/) and run **docker-compose up**.

+After running the command docker should automatically download and install everything needed for the Tensorflow Object Detection API and open Jupyter on port 8888.
+If you also want to have access to the bash for training models you can simply say **docker exec -it CONTAINER_ID**.
+For more information check out [Dockers documentation](https://docs.docker.com/).

+If you experience any problems with the docker files be sure to let me know.

 ### 2. Gathering data

 Now that the Tensorflow Object Detection API is ready to go, we need to gather the images needed for training.